Skeibol/VideoSlice/README.md

 ```

 * Place mp4 inside the videos folder (Needs to be 4:3.
 Use sample video from videos folder).
-* type this command into the prompt:
+* Type this command into the prompt:

 ```console
 C:\Users\<User>\Documents\VideoSlice> videoslice -file <video_name.mp4>